digitalronin/ankiconnect-ruby/README.md

 # Ruby library to interact with localhost [ankiconnect] webserver

+## Ruby script

+./post.rb "テスト" "てすと" "This is a test"

 ## Calling the API

 curl localhost:8765 -X POST -d "{\"action\": \"deckNames\", \"version\": 6}"